 Golovin's first diplomatic achievement was the conclusion of peace with the Porte.
 In April, 1699, the Moscovite plenipotentiaries were sent to Stambul, not as usual, by land, but by sea.
 A man of war, commanded by a Dutch captain, awaited them at the new arsenal of Taganrog; and they were escorted into the Sea of Azov by a fleet of nine warships, among which was the Apostle Peter flying the flag of skipper Peter Aleksyeevich.
 On August 28 a Russian line-of-battle ship sailed for the first time into the Golden Horn, fired a salute, and cast anchor at the very gates of the Seraglio.
-The negotiations were opened in November, 1699, but, owing to the intrigues of Great Britain and Holland, who feared the commercial of Great Britain and Holland, who feared the commercial of the commercial of the Golden Horn, and of Rocal who dreaded her political influence, it was not till Vings the that a truce for thirty years was concluded between Russia and the Porte.
+The negotiations were opened in November, 1699, but, owing to the intrigues of Great Britain and Holland, who feared the commercial competition of Russia in the Euxine and the Levant, and of France, who dreaded her political influence, it was not till July, 1700, that a truce for thirty years was concluded between Russia and the Porte.
 By the terms of this truce, the Azov district and all the land extending from thence eastwards to the Kuban district for a ten hours' journey were ceded to Moscovy.
 The tribute to the Khan was waived.

 Peter had made peace with the Porte, and relinquished his original project of dominating the Black Sea, in the hope of compensating himself on the shores of the Baltic.
 The Baltic was nearer both to Russia and the West than the Euxine, and consequently a much more desirable possession.
 Moreover the Swedish government was now in the hands of an untried lad of sixteen.
-If the Baltic provinces were to be filched at all. now was the time to filch them.
-These were the considerations which induced Peter to accede to the league of partition, proposed by Patkul and negotiated by Augustus II of Poland. which resulted in the outbreak of the Great Northern War in 1700.
+If the Baltic provinces were to be filched at all, now was the time to filch them.
+These were the considerations which induced Peter to accede to the league of partition, proposed by Patkul and negotiated by Augustus II of Poland, which resulted in the outbreak of the Great Northern War in 1700.
 Into the details of this war there is no need to enter.
-They have been described elsewhere in another volume of this series.
-Here the Great Northern War can only be considered in so far as it affected or modified Peter's general plans. especially his plans of reform.
+They have been described elsewhere in another volume1 of this series.
+Here the Great Northern War can only be considered in so far as it affected or modified Peter's general plans, especially his plans of reform.

 Hitherto, historians have regarded the Great Northern War too exclusively from the soldier's point of view; yet it was not so much an arena for the strife of heroes as, in the first place, a training school for a backward young nation, and, in the second place, a means of multiplying the material resources of a nation as poor as she was backward.
 Peter the Great undertook the war with Sweden in order that Russia might gain her proper place in the Northern Mediterranean.
-The possession of an ice-free sea-board was essential to her natural development; the creation of a fleet followed inevitably upon the nequisition of such a sea-board; and she could not hope to first in her due share of the trade and commerce of the world "Peop."
+The possession of an ice-free sea-board was essential to her natural development; the creation of a fleet followed inevitably upon the acquisition of such a sea-board; and she could not hope to obtain her due share of the trade and commerce of the world till she possessed both.
+Not till after a bitter struggle of twenty-one years was this double object obtained.
+This struggle Peter rightly regarded as a long apprenticeship.
+When on September 3, 1721, he broke open the sealed packet containing the Peace of Nystad, sent after him by a special courier, he remarked, half jocularly, half seriously, "most apprentices serve for seven years, but, in our school, the term of apprenticeship has been thrice as long."

-practices b Scandinavia, Chapter XII.
+1 Scandinavia, Chapter XII.